Emmalu868/Group-3-Project/README.md

 ## Define the problem:

-To help investors manage their portfolios more effectively or provide financial advisors with a tool for portfolio management.
+- To help investors manage their portfolios more effectively
+- provide financial advisors portfolio management.

 ## Target audience